 In 2014, Colorado Adaptive Sports Foundation help start the first full time power soccer program in Colorado.
 With permission from Kroenke Sports Charities, the team is named the Rolling Rapids in honor of the Colorado Rapids Major League Soccer team.

 The team will be practicing in the fall and spring at different gymnasiums.
-If you are interested in playing, coaching or volunteering for this sport, contact Corey Fairbanks at email@example.com.
+If you are interested in playing, coaching or volunteering for this sport, contact Brian Broyles at firstname.lastname@example.org.